Higher genus Gromov-Witten theory of the Hilbert scheme of points of the plane and CohFTs associated to local curves: Local theories of curves: stable pairs

 Proposition \ref{x332} is equivalent to the following statement:

 Consider first the dilaton equation{\footnote{See \cite[Section 3.2]{PRP}.}} in the theory of stable pairs

 We have also the degeneration relation

-obtained by universally bubbling off the image of the marking $1$ in the target.
+obtained by universally bubbling off the descendent in the target.
 The contribution of the boundary condition $(1^n)$ vanishes as can be seen from calculation of the equivariant cap.{\footnote{The equivariant cap invariant for $(1^n)$ has been calculated in \cite[Section 2.5]{PPP}.
 For stable pairs, $s_3$ does not occur.
 All summands have vanishing contributions.}} We conclude

 completing the proof of the divisor equation. \end{proof}